 “The talent is beyond remarkable,” Borders said of the modern Liberty.
 “Tina Charles is an Olympian for goodness sake She’s a philanthropist, she’s an amazing leader.
 She’s got a cast of wonderful women around her, not only from (the University of Connecticut) but from many other schools as well.”

-As for Silver, while he’s pleased with the growth and development of the WNBA as a whole, he believes that the best place for the Liberty right now is in Westchester, though he did leave open the possibility of a return to MSG.
+As for Silver, he’s pleased with the growth and development of the WNBA as a whole, but he believes that the best place for the Liberty right now is in Westchester, though he did leave open the possibility of a return to MSG.
 The Liberty played two games in Manhattan this season, including a showdown on Monday against the Seattle Storm.

 “I think there’s a great future for the team here,” he said.
 “Maybe someday as the league continues to grow, it’ll be appropriate to be in a 19,000 seat building, but right now, it’s a fantastic and affordable experience”